-A knowledge base gives customers a self-service solution, but it doesn’t stop there.
+A knowledge base gives customers that simple alternative by offering a self-service solution, and it doesn’t stop there.
 The benefits of creating a knowledge base for your page will leave you with a superior customer service experience that will draw more customers your way.

 A knowledge base is your centralized location to: